 Findings of ATRT1

-The ATRT1 found that ICANN’s bylaws emphasize the need for transparency in the Board’s processes, stipulating the informed participation of stakeholders, neutrality, objectivity, responsiveness and evidence-based decision making.
+ATRT1 found that ICANN’s bylaws emphasize the need for transparency in the Board’s processes, stipulating the informed participation of stakeholders, neutrality, objectivity, responsiveness and evidence-based decision making.
 Likewise, the need for transparency and openness in the way the ICANN Board takes decisions is re-stated prominently in the Affirmation of Commitments.
 ATRT1 found a need for clear, published guidelines concerning ICANN’s decision-making processes.

 ATRT1 Recommendations 7.1 and 8